 - Proven academic success; we are one of the first schools to offer a One Year GCSE programme and have almost ten years of experience.

-- Study at a school rated ‘excellent’ in all nine categories of our ISI inspection.
+- Study at a school rated ‘excellent’ in our ISI inspection.

 What are the requirements for entry?